yaqwsx/KiKit/doc/examples.md

 or in [documentation](panelization.md).

-If you implement a feature that your fab house requires (e.g., new tooling hole style), consider submitting a pull request for KiKit instead.
+If you implement a feature that your fab house requires (e.g., new tooling hole type), consider submitting a pull request for KiKit instead.
 I believe the others will benefit from it.

 # Managing presets